Queensferry Crossing Diversion Process

-BEAR Scotland is installing an innovative, automated barrier system on both sides of the Queensferry Crossing that will allow traffic to be diverted onto the Forth Road Bridge more quickly, should the Queensferry Crossing need to be closed for any reason.
+BEAR Scotland has installed an automated barrier system on both sides of the Queensferry Crossing that allows traffic to be diverted onto the Forth Road Bridge more quickly, should the Queensferry Crossing need to be closed for any reason.

 Previously, if the Queensferry Crossing had to be closed, M90 traffic would be diverted via Kincardine Bridge on the A985.
 Trials to manually erect the traffic management required for a diversion via the Forth Road Bridge took up to six hours, so Kincardine Bridge still had to be used for any shorter-term closures.